Porphyria

 She’d been losing feeling in her hands and feet for the past couple of years.
 It started off as a tingling sensation that came and went.
 Now her hands and feet were always numb.
 She could barely hold a pen, and she often stumbled because she couldn’t really feel the ground under her feet.

 She had been given “countless diagnoses — one doctor thought it was lupus; another told her it was multiple sclerosis”.
-She went to see a neurologist who elicited further history such as very high blood pressure and vomiting during the episodes of abdominal pain, chronic constipation and episodes of bone and joint pain.
+She saw a neurologist, who elicited further history such as very high blood pressure and vomiting during the episodes of abdominal pain, chronic constipation and episodes of bone and joint pain.

 Four years earlier, she found an internist whom she trusted, and together they tried to figure out the cause of each of the many problems she had.
 But she felt as if they were no closer to finding answers than they were when they started.
 Her internist was a kind man, she told [the neurologist], but it just seemed as if every time he’d come up with some theory about what was going on and treat that, another symptom would pop up.
 It was like the arcade game her children played, whack-a-mole — you get rid of one problem, but then it would pop back up, along with another and another.

-The neurologist decided to do an electromyography test, but even before that the information strongly suggests that the diagnosis was porphyria:
+The neurologist decided to do an electromyography test.
+But even before that, one could have concluded from the available information that the diagnosis was likely to be porphyria:

 One of the problems with many diagnostic workups is that clinicians use decision trees or narrative material to look for diseases to explain one finding at a time.
 A key advantage of diagnostic software is the ability to help evaluate a combination of many different pertinent positive and pertinent negatives occurring at different time periods.